onwayami2020/my-personal-site/content/talk/example/index.md

-title: One Day Workshop on Statistical Modeling Using Jamovi: Free and Open Statistical Software
+Title: ***One Day Workshop on Statistical Modeling Using Jamovi: Free and Open Statistical Software**
-event: Postgraduate Series Workshop
+Event: Postgraduate Series Workshop
 event_url: https://example.org

-location: Universiti Teknologi Brunei
+Location: Universiti Teknologi Brunei
-address:
-  street: Jalan Tungku Link
-  city: Gadong
-  region: BE
-  postcode: '1410'
-  country: Brunei Darussalam

 summary: Statistical Modeling Using Jamovi: Free and Open Statistical Software.
 abstract: "jamovi is a new “3rd generation” statistical spreadsheet. designed from the ground up to be easy to use, jamovi is a compelling alternative to costly statistical products such as SPSS and SAS."